It’s time to prepare your calving toolkit

 Beef Calf Care Products

 Calving season is here, so it’s time to make sure you have all the tools on hand to lay a good foundation for your next generation.
-Your calving toolkit likely already includes ear tags and tag markers, a calving book, and a calf puller and chains, but what about tools that help you address the nutritional needs of your newborn calves?
+Your calving toolkit likely already includes ear tags and tag markers, a calving book, and a calf puller and chains.
+But, what about tools that help you address the nutritional needs of your newborn calves?

 Here are several tools you should have on hand to ensure every calf gets off to a healthy start.